weecology/retrieverdash/docs/introduction.rst

 4. ``python manage.py runserver`` to start the server for the dashboard.
 5. Open a browser and load the url 127.0.0.1:8000 .
 This is the dashboard.

+**Note**

+Initially you won't see anything on the dashboard because the script has been set to run on every Sunday at 12:00 AM.
+To run it immediately go to the directory where manage.py is and run the command ``python manage.py crontab show``.
+Now copy the hash of the cron from here.
+Now write the command ``python manage.py crontab run hash_of_the_cron``.
+Now the script will run immediately.
+Open another terminal and start the dashboard server.
+The dashboard will start displaying the details now.

 Acknowledgments
 ~~~~~~~~~~~~~~~